 How to Correctly Apply Compression Socks at Home

-Compression socks provide relief from a range of conditions.
-When worn correctly, compression socks
+Compression socks are an important tool in managing a variety of medical conditions.
+When worn correctly, compression socks can:

 - Improve blood flow